managemint/managemint/README.md

 ### Setup

-This is an experimental developement setup only.
+This is an experimental development setup only.

-managemint depends on a python-package and a Ansible-Galaxy colection, `manageint_glue` and `managemint_modules`.
+managemint depends on a python-package and a Ansible-Galaxy collection, `manageint_glue` and `managemint_modules`.

 Install them with running `pip install .` and `ansible-galaxy collection install .` in the respective source folders.
-A virtaulenv for python packages is refcommended.
+A virtaulenv for python packages is recommended.

 A MySQL Database (tested with MariaDB 10.5) is required to run managemint.
 Connection parameters are hardcoded in `app/Config.hs` for now.